yramki/TraderSignalEngine/README.md

 - Python 3.6 or newer
 - pip (Python package manager)
 - For GUI: Tkinter support for Python
-- For Discord screen capture: Python OpenCV and PyAutoGUI
+- For Discord screen capture: Python OpenCV and control libraries (PyAutoGUI or native macOS)

 ### Quick Start